blackbaud/uat-kit/content/walkthroughs/custom-fields/index.md

 <p>![TODO](/assets/img/CustomFields/OriginalAddIndividual.PNG)</p>

-<p>Here is a customized version of the Add an individual screen with new fields.</p>
+<p>And this is a customized version of the Add an individual screen with additional fields.</p>

 <p>![TODO](/assets/img/CustomFields/CustomAddIndividual.PNG)</p>

-<p class="alert alert-info">Notice that custom fields are required fields as well.
-We need to consider that when setting the fields for adding an individual on this application.</p>
+<p class="alert alert-info">Notice that the custom fields are required fields.
+We need to keep this in mind when we set the fields for adding individuals in ***Blackbaud CRM***.</p>

-<p>In our test project, if we create a scenario outlined and implemented like this...</p>
+<p>In our test project, we can create a scenario outlined and implemented like this...</p>

 <pre><code class="language-gherkin">
 @DelvingDeeper